What are impressions?

 If you are meticulous about providing informative monthly reports, the information in this document can help you show your clients’ SEO campaigns are bearing fruit.

-Here are some important takeaways from the document:
+Here are some essential takeaways from the document:

 What are impressions?